kennu/zero-hid-gateway/README.md

 The zero-hid-gateway works on Raspberry Pi Zero.
 It acts as a virtual USB HID device and provides a REST API for emitting keypresses.

-Currently the keycodes are mapped for TheC64.
+Currently the keycodes are mapped for TheC64, but you can connect any device you want to send keypresses to, to the Raspberry Pi Zero's USB port.

 ## REST API